 - Clean the condensate drain line

 Whether it is an air conditioner that stops working on the hottest day of the year or a furnace that sputters to a halt in winter, taking the time to learn how to fix broken HVAC equipment can save homeowners a lot of money in the long run.
+Most homeowners could be busy sourcing heating oil from reputed providers (check out https://hollenbachoil.com/ as an example) to prepare their homes for the winters.
+Sometimes, they can be negligent towards the appliances.
 A clogged central air conditioner condensate drain line is a common problem and one that can be easily fixed on your own.

 - Keep your evaporator and condenser coils clean